 Although Adolf Ignaz can justifiably be called the progenitor of the family, in a certain sense Georg I. Heinrich, his sixth child and third son, is also entitled to this award.
 He occupies a very special place in the history of the family, as the founder of a “secondary line” to which it is due that the entrepreneurial history of the Mautner Markhof family reached a nationally and in some cases even internationally significant dimension into the 21st century.
+Even the legendary sideburns of Adolf Ignaz (a sign of his admiration for Emperor Franz Joseph I) only continued in his lineage of the descendants (son Theodor I and grandson Manfred I).

 The bottom-fermented St. Georgs Märzenbier enjoyed an excellent national and international reputation, which was partly due to the fact that Georg I. aligned his quality requirements to those of Pilsner beer and the company had the most modern brewing technology at the time.
 Apart from that, Georg, like his father before him, cared not only for his customers with the greatest attention, but also for his employees and workers with the same great social understanding.
 This social commitment also extended to the support of children’s homes, the provision of warm food for schoolchildren or the further financial support of the foundations set up by his father for the benefit of orphans and poor children.